Faruqoloyede/numchek/README.md

-# NumCheck
+# NumChecker

-NumCheck is a simple webapp for validating and checking the network carrier of a number.
+NumChecker is a simple webapp for validating and checking the network carrier of a number.

 ## Stack